klei1984/max/defects.md

     </video>
 <br>
 By normal means air units cannot land on plain ground.
 It is assumed that it was not intentional to allow the player to destroy the enemy's only two AWACs right at the beginning of the mission in case of turn based game mode.
 In simultaneous moves mode the computer has a chance to move the AWACs away before the player could react.

+142. **[Fixed]** There is a function (cseg01:0001284B) to check whether there is a second selectable unit in a grid cell that does not consider that the used query function (cseg01:000136D8) could return null in which case the earlier function dereferences null which leads to segmentation faults on modern operating systems.